dipolexchange/docs/docs/products/yield-farming/farm-guide.md

 Now that you have your LP Tokens, you’re ready to start staking them in a Farm and earning rewards!

-### Putting your LP Tokens into the Farm

-1. Go back to the [Farms page](https://dipoleswap.exchange/farms) and locate your Farm.
+1\.
+Go back to the [Farms page](https://dipoleswap.exchange/farms) and locate your Farm.
 Click anywhere on the row showing your pair.
 It will expand to show more details.

 ![](../../images/farm-enable.jpg#center)

 When you’re ready, click the **Enable** button and confirm your action in your wallet.

-1. After a short wait, the Enable button will change to **Stake LP**.
+2\.
+After a short wait, the Enable button will change to **Stake LP**.
 Click it and a new window will appear.

 ![](../../images/farm-stake.jpg#center)

 Type the amount of LP Tokens you would like to farm with into the field, or just click **100%** to use all of your LP Tokens.

-1. When you have the amount entered, the **Confirm** button will light up.
+3\.
+When you have the amount entered, the **Confirm** button will light up.
 Click it.
 Your wallet will ask you to confirm your action.

 ![](../../images/farm-stake-confirm.jpg#center)

-1. After a short wait, the window will close, and you will see your new staked LP Token balance in the details.
+4\.
+After a short wait, the window will close, and you will see your new staked LP Token balance in the details.

 ![](../../images/farm-staked-detail.jpg#center)